robertoBosio/LESS/README.md

 ## Introduction

 Subgraph isomorphism (or subgraph matching) is a well-known NP-hard problem that consists of searching all the distinct embeddings of a query graph in a large data graph.
-It has a wide range of applica- tions, almost in all the domains in which graph patterns reveal valuable information, especially in social network analysis, chemical compound search, and computer-aided design.
+It has a wide range of applications, almost in all the domains in which graph patterns reveal valuable information, especially in social network analysis, chemical compound search, and computer-aided design.
 The project aims to shows a all-in-FPGA solution devolped using an High-Level Synthesis approach.

 ## Getting Started